bualuk/cisc187-assignments/lab09-pointers/README.md

 a memory checking program.

-First create a main of your own and compile your program, then run it through valgrind:
+First create a main of your own and compile your program, then run it through valgrind in your build directory as:

 ```
 valgrind src/main